 Are you looking to have an All Saints Day Party and don't know where to start?
 Maybe you've been to one before but would like some different ideas.
 Many Catholics like to have a Saints' party as an alternative to Halloween for their kids.

 Our homeschool group has been having one for years.
-I can't tell you how much our kids looked forward to this.
-Once the party was over, they'd already be talking about what Saint they would like to be for the next year's party!
+I can't tell you how much the kids look forward to this.
+Once the party is over, they're already be talking about what Saint they would like to be for the next year's party!

 All of the kids line up and process around the gym in their costumes while we all sing, you guessed it, "When the Saints Go Marching In".
 We go around the gym a couple of times so that parents get plenty of photo-ops.

 Next, we pray a family rosary.
 One year one of our member families made a HUGE rosary out of pieces of wood and big wooden spools.
 It is big enough that each person can sit and hold one bead in their lap while we pray.
 This is one of the best parts of the day.
 The grace that is felt at this time is wonderful!

 After the rosary is finished, we have a big pot-luck dinner.
 I love pot-lucks.
 No matter how many people we have, they always seem to work out.
 Even when it looks like there won't be enough food, we somehow always get by.

 Every year each child decorates a

 paper bag with markers and stickers, puts their name on it and leaves it

 on a table for candy and treats to be put into it.
 Each family is